SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/Split_Combine_Trainruns.md

 #### Combine two trainruns

 To combine two trainruns, you have to select one of the two trains.
 Then you have to navigate to the node where the trainrun ends (or starts).
-Now you can draw the new transition similar to creating a connection - but you have to press **CTRL key** and it must be hold pressed as long you are drawing a new transition.
+Now you can draw the new transition similar to creating a connection - but you have to press **CTRL key** and it must be held pressed as long as you are drawing a new transition.
 Once you finish drawing the new transition, both trains will be combined to one single trainrun.
 Please have as well a look into [Create Connections](CREATE_CONNECTIONS.md).